 Welcome to discgolfworld.com's custom-selected Starter Set page!

 Select from our options at the bottom of this page to individualize your set.
 On the drop-down lists below, you can either select from our recommended starter discs, select "Let us decide,” or you can put in a special request for something that's not on the list already.
-For this pre-set price you get an Innova DX plastic driver, midrange, and putter, an Innova Starter Bag (blue or red), and you get a mini "marker" disc.
+For this pre-set price you get an Innova DX plastic driver, midrange, and putter, an Innova Starter bag (Red and Blue), and you get a mini "marker" disc.

 Our customized Disc Golf Starter Set provides a way for beginners shopping online to get some of the same guidance on our website as they would in our store.